Soimuen11/FreeWiki/tips-and-tricks.markdown

 + \ escape something

 + Examples:
 	- grep "something" file
 	- grep "^s" file -> any line starting with lowercase "s" in given file
++ Learning [Awk](https://www.tutorialspoint.com/awk/index.htm) may also come in handy.

 ## A Chaotic List Of Useful Programs